sqy941013/MO-GRPO-Med/README.md

 Add these arguments to your training script to control the new behavior:

+- --use_expectile_baseline (flag): Use τ-expectile baseline instead of mean.
 - --expectile_tau (float, default=0.7): Tau parameter for expectile baseline calculation.
 - --normalize_by_std (flag): Divide by group std (z-score) when computing advantages.
 - --use_advantage_delta (flag): Enable advantage clamp via advantage_delta in GRPO loss.